API Reference

 Idempotency

-Mutating endpoints accept an optional Idempotency-Key header so a retried request is not processed twice.
+POST /emails and POST /emails/batch accept an optional Idempotency-Key header so a retried send is not processed twice.
+Other mutating endpoints ignore the header — a retry there creates a second resource.
 See Idempotency keys.

 The send endpoints (POST /emails and the transactional send API) are rate-limited per client IP to blunt bursts.
 When you exceed the send rate the response is a 429 rate_limit_exceeded — read the ratelimit-* and retry-after headers and back off accordingly.
 Other endpoints are not subject to this per-request cap; sustained volume is governed by your account quotas instead (see Usage limits).